Welcome To Saint Alcuin Classical Academy

 Mission & General Introduction

-Saint Alcuin Classical Academy is an apostolate of the parish of St. Margaret of Scotland Catholic Church.
+Saint Alcuin Classical Academy is an Apostolate of the parish of St. Margaret of Scotland Catholic Church.
 The philosophy of education and spirituality of Saint Alcuin Classical Academy is rooted in the traditions of English-speaking Catholicism—particularly as nurtured in the Patrimony of Anglican Christianity through its liturgical, spiritual, and pastoral traditions, which find new life in the Catholic Church through the formation of the Personal Ordinariate of the Chair of Saint Peter (POCSP) established by Pope Benedict XVI in 2009.1

 Saint Alcuin’s mission is to foster a community of support for parents to educate their children intellectually, morally, and spiritually in the Catholic Classical tradition.

 Our particular approach to education begins by reclaiming the traditional meaning of education.
 The Latin root words for education are educare and educere, which mean “to shape or mold” and “to lead out.”
 The Greek word for education is parádosis, which means to “hand on,” and generally refers to a tradition as passed on from one generation to the next.
 A true Catholic education is not just information transfer from one brain to another; it is a holistic reception in mind, body and soul of a 2000 year-old Tradition, which is lived out through prayer, service, teaching and worship.
-Today, tradition is often thought of as something extra that is added to one’s life instead of being a life-way with habits and customs that one enters into through initiation.
-St. Paul exhorts the Church to:

-At the center of the Christian Faith is the Incarnation of God in the Person of Jesus Christ: Et Verbum caro factum est, et habitavit in nobis, the “Word became flesh and dwelt among us” (John 1:14).
+At the center of the Christian Faith and our educational philosophy is the Incarnation of God in the Person of Jesus Christ: Et Verbum caro factum est, et habitavit in nobis, the “Word became flesh and dwelt among us” (John 1:14).
 This is the motto of Saint Alcuin Classical Academy.
 God not only redeems our minds and souls, but He also redeems our bodies.
 Through Jesus Christ, God redeems matter.
 English Christianity was influenced by the Celts and Druids in their reverence for nature.
 Instead of worshiping nature in a Pagan way, Christianity proclaimed that through the Incarnation of Jesus Christ we can see the goodness of created physical reality and how it can serve as an icon into understanding God.
-As Saint Pope John Paul II notes in his Theology of the Body, because of the Incarnation the human body is a living icon of the nature of God.
+As Saint Pope John Paul II notes in his Theology of the Body, because of the Incarnation, the human body is a living icon of the nature of God.

 The Incarnation of God in the Person of Jesus Christ and His real presence in the Eucharist is our true study in this life; it is also the core of our Catholic worldview.
 As Saint Paul says in 2 Corinthians 4:5-6: “For we preach not ourselves, but Jesus Christ our Lord; and ourselves your servants through Jesus.
 For God, who commanded the light to shine out of darkness, hath shined in our hearts, to give the light of the knowledge of the glory of God, in the face of Christ Jesus” (Douay-Rheims).
-As Catholics, we put on the lenses of the Beatitudes and live them out in the world as a member of Christ’s body, the Church.
-This is what Bishop Steven Lopes calls developing a Sacramental Worldview,2 and Saint Alcuin Classical Academy aims to help parents instill a sacramental worldview in their children.
+As Catholics deeply rooted in the spirituality of English Catholicism, we put on the lenses of the Beatitudes and live them out in the world as a member of Christ’s body, the Church.
+This is what our Bishop, the Most Rev. Steven Lopes, calls developing a Sacramental Worldview:2

-A Sacramental Worldview will form students as disciples of Jesus Christ with the goal to know, love, and serve the Blessed Trinity in this world and receive the gift of eternal felicity in heaven (Baltimore Catechism).
+Saint Alcuin Classical Academy aims to help parents instill a sacramental worldview in their children.
+Such a grounding will form students as disciples of Jesus Christ with the goal to know, love, and serve the Blessed Trinity in this world and receive the gift of eternal felicity in heaven (Baltimore Catechism).
 This mission is supported by the Four Pillars of Catholic Education, rooted in the Medieval Cathedral school model, such as developed by our Patron Saint Alcuin in the 9th century during the Carolingian Renaissance: Sacred Art, Sacred Music, Sacred Wisdom, and Sacred Worship.
 The classical seven Liberal Arts of the Trivium and Quadrivium, Theology and Philosophy, all serve to help guide children into these four pillars.

 Saint Alcuin Classical Academy seeks to develop a sacramental worldview in students by offering a community and curriculum that helps parents:

-cultivate in their children a virtuous life of discipleship to the Lord Jesus Christ;
+1. cultivate in their children a virtuous life of discipleship to the Lord Jesus Christ;

-form their children spiritually through regular instruction in the Catholic Faith and participation in prayer and Mass according to the Ordinariate form;
+2. form their children spiritually through regular instruction in the Catholic Faith and participation in prayer and Mass according to the Ordinariate form;

-immerse their children in the excellence of the Catholic Classical Liberal Arts tradition of education, which fosters the intellectual and moral virtues needed for serious study, for living a Christian life of discipleship, and for sharing the Faith with others;
+3. immerse their children in the excellence of the Catholic Classical Liberal Arts tradition of education, which fosters the intellectual and moral virtues needed for serious study, for living a Christian life of discipleship, and for sharing the Faith with others;

-foster a deep desire in their children for living life within a community of Christian charity—a Eucharist-centered way of life; and
+4. foster a deep desire in their children for living life within a community of Christian charity—a Eucharist-centered way of life; and

-imbue in their children a love for the historic Anglican Patrimony’s choral tradition, as well as the great artistic treasures of the Church.
+5. imbue in their children a love for the historic Anglican Patrimony’s choral tradition, as well as the great artistic treasures of the Church.

 Finally, restoring the domestic church and the Catholic academic tradition needs a community of support.
 Christianity has always affirmed the vital need for community—a eucharistic community—in order to grow as faithful disciples of Jesus Christ: “And they were persevering in the doctrine of the apostles, and in the communication of the breaking of bread, and in prayers…And all they that believed, were together, and had all things in common.
 Their possessions and goods they sold, and divided them to all, according as everyone had need.”
 (Acts 2:42, 44-45, Douay-Rheims).
 Saint Alcuin Classical Academy seeks to nurture such a holy eucharistic community of disciples.
-The goal is for students to discover the influence and beauty of Catholicism in every aspect of culture and their own lives, growing in holiness, and drawing ever closer to the Triune God.
+Our goal is for students to discover the influence and beauty of Catholicism in every aspect of culture and their own lives, growing in holiness, and drawing ever closer to the Triune God.

 The Four Pillars

-Sacred Worship: Primacy is given to the daily celebration of the liturgical life of the Church since the first education of the soul is conducted not by programs but by the Word of God and sacramental grace.
+1. Sacred Worship: Primacy is given to the daily celebration of the liturgical life of the Church since the first education of the soul is conducted not by programs but by the Word of God and sacramental grace.
 This is accomplished through the daily celebration of Holy Mass, the source and summit of the life of the Church, and in the daily offering of the Divine Office.

-Sacred Wisdom: Academic rigor in the Liberal Arts is essential to the formation of rational, free, and virtuous persons.
+2. Sacred Wisdom: Academic rigor in the Liberal Arts is essential to the formation of rational, free, and virtuous persons.
 Ordinariate education ensures a firm grounding in literature, grammar, mathematics, science, and other core subjects.

-Sacred Music: Music is an integral part of the Patrimony of English Christianity, and singing has been an essential expression of faith and worship for centuries.
+3. Sacred Music: Music is an integral part of the Patrimony of English Christianity, and singing has been an essential expression of faith and worship for centuries.
 Music education is therefore central to the curriculum in the Ordinariate and provides a point of integration for the other core subjects.

-Sacred Art: Also a strength of the Patrimony, Sacred Art is taught in the Ordinariate not just from the standpoint of appreciation, but in the creation of it.
+4. Sacred Art: Also a strength of the Patrimony, Sacred Art is taught in the Ordinariate not just from the standpoint of appreciation, but in the creation of it.
 Students will explore the fine, applied, and performing arts as an integral part of learning and not just as an “extracurricular” activity.

 What Makes Saint Alcuin Academy Unique?

 Our Sacramental Worldview and charism centers around the Incarnation of Jesus Christ and His real presence in the Blessed Sacrament.
 We literally go to school with Jesus Christ, where He draws and guides our hearts and minds into greater union with Him.
 The most important class of each day is Morning Prayer before the tabernacle of our Lord.
 Through our academic studies, we learn about the Good, the True, and the Beautiful, but we actually commune in body and soul with Goodness, Truth and Beauty itself in the Blessed Sacrament.
 All our studies hinge on the study of the revelation of Jesus Christ, particularly through the Incarnation and His Real Presence in the Eucharist.
-Our academy motto is “Et Verbum Caro Factum Est”, which means “And The Word Became Flesh” (John 1:14).

 Modern education, whether public or private (or even Catholic), is not only thoroughly secularized, but it denies children the treasure of knowledge and Wisdom from the Western tradition as fashioned by the Roman Catholic Church for millennia.
 This dichotomy in education often leaves children shaped and formed with a secular way of acting and thinking, which is highly fragmented, compartmentalized, and lacks a coherent philosophical foundation.
 Thus, for many young people the Faith can become dislodged from the center of their lives and they can be susceptible to the tidal waves of the culture—this is true for Catholic and non-Catholic Christians alike.
-Because of this, the majority of young people today walk away from the Church in young adulthood, as the Pew Research Center data indicates.6 The way forward for a renewal of Catholic Education is to ground our children from the very start in ultimate Truth, Beauty, and Goodness.
+Perhaps this is one of many reasons the majority of young people today walk away from the Church in young adulthood, as the Pew Research Center data indicates.5 The way forward for a renewal of Catholic Education is to ground our children from the very start in ultimate Truth, Beauty, and Goodness.
 Saint Alcuin Classical Academy assists parents in this challenge by providing a nurturing environment for the formation of their children’s mind, body, and soul in the perennial tradition of the Catholic Faith and Catholic philosophy.

 The Seven Classical Liberal Arts